aws-samples/api-gateway-dynamic-publish/README.md

 ## Viewing the API documentation

-During the project deployment, the OpenAPI definition file [stacks/resources/api_creation/api_definition.yaml](stacks/resources/api_creation/api_definition.yaml), is uploaded to an S3 bucket where it can be consumed to visualise the API documentation via [Swagger UI](https://github.com/swagger-api/swagger-ui).
+During the project deployment, the OpenAPI definition file [stacks/resources/api_creation/api_definition.yaml](stacks/resources/api_creation/api_definition.yaml), is uploaded to an S3 bucket where it can be consumed to visualize the API documentation via [Swagger UI](https://github.com/swagger-api/swagger-ui).

-To view API documentation in the OpenAPI format, it is necessary to download Swagger UI which is a third party, open source project licenced under the Apache License 2.0.
+To view API documentation in the OpenAPI format, it is necessary to download Swagger UI which is a third party, open source project licensed under the Apache License 2.0.

 More information about Swagger UI can be found on the project's GitHub page; https://github.com/swagger-api/swagger-ui.